 Eligibility

-We acknowledge our diverse developer community and especially encourage submissions from under-represented individuals and groups, and new software developers from academia, industry or government.
+We acknowledge our diverse developer community and especially encourage submissions from under-represented individuals and groups, from academia, industry or government.

 Criteria